 Make sure your cream cheese and goat cheese have set out at room temperature for at least 30 minutes to soften.
 Then, stir the cheese together with a fork, hand mixer, or stand mixer until smooth.
 The consistency will be slightly thick like icing.

 In this recipe, I chose Greek cream cheese because it has 4x the protein and ½ the fat of regular cream cheese.
-If you can’t find Greek cream cheese, you could also use reduced fat cream cheese for a healthier option.
+If you can’t find Greek cream cheese, use reduced fat cream cheese for a healthier option.

 Finally, put it all together